canonical/microk8s/docs/k8s-patches.md

 The Kubernetes patches are under `build-scripts/patches/`.

-The patchd are maintained in the [kubernetes-dqlite repository](https://github.com/canonical/kubernetes-dqlite).
+The patches are maintained in the [kubernetes-dqlite repository](https://github.com/canonical/kubernetes-dqlite).
 To produce them checkout the kubernetes-dqlite repository and head to the Kubernetes branch you would like to build.
 For example:
 ```